vmware-tanzu/community-edition/docs/site/content/docs/latest/externaldns-config.md

       volumes: []
     ```

-3. Once the configuration file is updated with your information, deploy the ExternalDNS package to your cluster.
+3. Once the configuration file is updated with your information, deploy the ExternalDNS package to your cluster:

     ```shell
     tanzu package install external-dns.tce.vmware.com --config external-dns.tce.vmware.com-values.yaml